Job outlooks for Managers in health care

 An employment outlook has not been assigned to this occupation in this region due to low levels of employment.

-• Thompson–Okanagan Region Moderate
+• Thompson–Okanagan Region Limited

 The following factors contributed to this outlook: